GastonZalba/video-gpx-sync-to-srt/README.md

 ## @TODO
 - Improve README
 - Improve comments
-- Add console prompts or/and a separate file for parameters
 - Add option to offset the srt or the video in x seconds